Facing Challenges

 Normativity

-This creates a pressure to be "normal enough" that spreads far beyond accepting the existence of your own or another's systemhood.
+This creates a pressure to be "normal enough" that affects systems far beyond the point of self-acceptance.
 Whenever a system un-represses (or "gains") a new headmate, they're challenged with the question - how many headmates can a system have without becoming unacceptable?
-Faced with normative pressure, "a System of 2/3/4" feels more believable and acceptable than starting with "a System of 40" and suddenly feeling obligated to explain where exactly those lines blur in an attempt to seem "more normal" and avoid rejection.
+Faced with normative pressure, "a System of 2/3/4" feels more believable and acceptable than "a System of 40" - even when both systems comfortably understand themselves.
 It's not just numbers either - whenever a plural experience doesn't line up with the simplest, most widely propagated analogies, it instills this fear.

-Through this rejection of plural diversity, restrictive definitions of plurality emerge that harm systems of all kinds.
+Through this rejection of plural diversity, restrictive definitions of plurality emerge.
 Singlets with these limited understandings can easily leave one system feeling objectified (treated as "fun costumes"), and another unable to express their systemhood (treated as purely individuals).
 And of course, without a widely propagated diverse definition, questioning systems are left wondering if they can call themselves plural at all.

 Imposter syndrome, and the feeling that you might be being plural wrong, is pervasive.
 However, this struggle is not purely internal - many systems turn that fear of abnormality towards others, choosing their own imposters to exclude instead.